Fine and Studio Arts

 Passion Play - Manage the Cost

-The top school for this major by earnings is Lawrence Technological University, where graduates earn $99,444 four years out.
-But averages hide a wide range - where you attend and what you do with the degree matter as much as the major itself.
+The top earner here is Lawrence Technological University, where graduates pull $99,444 four years out.
+But an average hides a wide spread - where you go, and what you do with the degree, matter as much as the major itself.

 Related Reading